-1 Introduction - TV-TV Image Inpainting
+1 Introduction - $TV-TV^2$ Image Inpainting

 Image inpainting denotes the task of restoring a missing part of an image using information from the known part.
-In the continuous setting, a greyscale image is typically modelled as a function $u:\Omega\to\mathbb{R}$ where $\Omega\subseteq\mathbb{R}^2$ is usually a rectangle and u(x) is the intensity of the grey level at the point x.
-The missing part of the image is called the inpainting domain and is denoted by $D\subseteq\Omega$ , see figure 1.
-In the discrete setting an image is a function $u:\{1,2,\ldots,n\}\times\{1,2,\ldots,m\}\to\mathbb{R}$ , where $n\times m$ is the image resolution (nm pixels).
-Coloured images are modelled as vector valued functions, i.e., with values in $\mathbb{R}^3$ instead of $\mathbb{R}$ .
+In the continuous setting, a greyscale image is typically modelled as a function $u: \Omega \to \mathbb{R}$ where $\Omega \subseteq \mathbb{R}^2$ is usually a rectangle and u(x) is the intensity of the grey level at the point x.
+The missing part of the image is called the inpainting domain and is denoted by $D \subseteq \Omega$, see figure 1.
+In the discrete setting an image is a function $u: \{1, 2, \ldots, n\} \times \{1, 2, \ldots, m\} \to \mathbb{R}$, where $n \times m$ is the image resolution (nm pixels).
+Coloured images are modelled as vector valued functions, i.e., with values in \mathbb{R}^3 instead of \mathbb{R} .
 That is, one real value per colour channel, e.g. for the red, green and blue channels (RGB).

 Image inpainting methods can be roughly separated into four categories, depending on being variational or non-variational and local or non-local.
-The variational methods in contrast with the non-variational are characterised by the fact that the reconstructed image $u_r$ is obtained as a minimiser of a certain energy functional.
-A method is local if the information that is needed to fill in the inpainting domain is only taken from points neighboring the boundary of D. Non-local or restored image - rescaled for better visibility.
+The variational methods in contrast with the non-variational are characterised by the fact that the reconstructed image u_r is obtained as a minimiser of a certain energy functional.
+A method is local if the information that is needed to fill in the inpainting domain is only taken from points neighboring the boundary of D. Non-local or global inpainting methods take into account all the information from the known part of the image, usually weighted by its distance to the point that is to be filled in.
+The latter class of methods is d) Absolute difference between the original and the restored image - rescaled for better visibility.
 The PSNR inside the inpainting domain is (29.47, 29.51, 31.54) for the RGB channels respectively.